Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 The students are grouped into three categories:

-- The intermediate cadre comprise students between ages 15-16
+- The intermediate cadre comprises students between ages 15-16.

-- The elite cadre comprises student between ages 17-19
+- The elite cadre comprises students between ages 17-19.

 The junior and intermediate group combine academics with football with management course.